deep-security/aws-security-hub/README.md

 In order to enable this functionality, the integration supports assuming an IAM role in account B when called from account A.

-That creates a work flow of;
+That creates a work flow of:

 - account A hosts the integration function for AWS Lambda
 - account A's function receives an event flagged as account B
 - the integration function assumes a role in account B
 - the integration function then sends the event as a finding from account B to the AWS Security Hub in account A

-In order to simplify the creation of this role, we've [provided an Amazon CloudFormation template](cf-deep-security-aff-forward-to-aws-security-hub.yaml) in the repo.
+In order to simplify the creation of this role, we've [provided an Amazon CloudFormation template](cf-deep-security-aff-forward-to-aws-security-hub.yaml) in the repository.
 This template should be run in account B with the parameter of *TargetHubAccountId* set to account A.

 ## Findings

-Deep Security uses the following core event types:
+Deep Security uses these core event types:

 - *SystemEvent* - Generated by Deep Security as a platform.
 Includes events like agent updates, communication issues, etc.
 - *PacketLog* - Generated by the firewall control.
 Possible events include, packet denied, communication permitted, and others